 15.11 A probationary candidate must be approved as a confirmed candidate by the Head of enrolling unit or delegate before they can proceed with their Higher Degree by Research program.

 16. Candidature at external locations

-16.2 Where the research, study or creative work requires the resources or facilities of an external organisation, the candidate’s access to such resources or facilities must be documented in written correspondence to the satisfaction of the Head of School.
+16.2 Where the research, study or creative work requires the resources or facilities of an external organisation, the candidate’s access to such resources or facilities must be documented in written correspondence to the satisfaction of the Head of enrolling unit.

-16.3 In approving candidature wholly or partly at an external location, the Head of School will appoint a consultant supervisor from the relevant organisation and may specify a minimum period during which the candidate must attend this university.
+16.3 In approving candidature wholly or partly at an external location, the Head of enrolling unit will appoint a consultant supervisor from the relevant organisation and may specify a minimum period during which the candidate must attend this university.

 17. Transfer between Doctoral and Research Master degrees

 17.1 Student Services and Engagement provides advice to candidates about implications of transfer between Doctoral and Research Master degrees on fee liability.
 International students on a student visa must ensure they maintain their student visa conditions.

 17.2 Where a candidate has not yet progressed to confirmed candidature, the confirmation and program transfer processes can be considered simultaneously.
 The candidate includes their request to change program on their confirmation documentation and the application to transfer program is considered as part of the confirmation process.

 17.3 A confirmed candidate must present a research proposal for confirmed candidature of the length and standard that would be expected for the proposed degree.
 The review process for confirmation of candidature should be applied.